neoforged/governance/inactivity_policy.md

 # Inactivity Policy

-Like any other large projects, members on the NeoForge team may become inactive and stop contributing to the project over long periods of time.
-This document outline a policy to make sure that inactive members are routinely removed from the team in order to keep the team size at a healthy amount and fully active.
+Like in any other large project, members on the NeoForged team may become inactive and stop contributing to the project over long periods of time.
+This document outlines a policy to make sure that inactive members are routinely removed from the team in order to keep the team size at a healthy amount and fully active.

 ### What this document is